markmick-gh/ti84-python-kit/docs/book-outline.md

 - large datasets
 - heavy abstraction layers

-## Physical Chemistry Perspective
+## Integrated Physics and Chemistry Perspective

-Many of the scientific examples in this book are inspired by topics commonly found in physical chemistry, including thermodynamics, gases, equilibrium, kinetics, spectroscopy, molecular motion, and introductory statistical reasoning.
-These topics are often presented in advanced textbooks with substantial calculus and mathematical formalism.
-In this book, they are adapted into compact computational examples suitable for the TI-84 Plus CE Python environment.

-The goal is not to replace a full physical chemistry course or textbook.
-Instead, the examples provide an accessible bridge between community-college-level chemistry and physics topics and the more quantitative perspective students may encounter later in upper-division university coursework.
-By using Python to model, calculate, format, and interpret scientific relationships, students gain early familiarity with physical chemistry ideas while also developing practical scientific programming habits.
+Many scientific applications in this book intentionally combine concepts from introductory physics and chemistry in order to demonstrate how computational scientific ideas connect across disciplines.
+Rather than treating physics and chemistry as isolated subjects, the examples show how foundational physical principles often provide insight into chemical systems and laboratory behavior.

+For example, vector calculations introduced in mechanics may later be applied to molecular dipole moments and polarity.
+Wave behavior and electromagnetic radiation concepts may later connect to spectroscopy and light absorption.
+Statistical methods used in laboratory data analysis may later help explain molecular motion, diffusion, and reaction behavior.
+Similar interdisciplinary connections are explored between gravity and sedimentation, energy and thermodynamics, exponential decay and chemical kinetics, and regression analysis and calibration curves.

+The goal is not to provide a complete treatment of advanced physical chemistry topics, but rather to help students recognize how physics, chemistry, mathematics, and scientific programming interact in practical computational settings.
+The examples are intentionally scaled to the capabilities of the TI-84 Python platform while still encouraging broader scientific thinking and computational exploration.

 ## Laboratory Data and Scientific Workflows